Climate Change Awareness and Action Facilitator

 • Experience with group management/participatory methodology.

 • Teaching in formal or non-formal setting, lesson planning, etc.

 • Monitoring and evaluation, including the use of data collection and reporting tools.

 Candidates must meet one or more of the language requirements below in order to be considered for this position.

 A. Completed 4 years of high school Spanish coursework within the past 8 years

 B. Completed minimum 2 semesters of Spanish college‐level coursework within the past 6 years

 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

 Candidates must meet the minimum language requirements to be considered for an invitation.

-In most of the central region of Mexico, especially in mountainous areas, it can be cold in the evening throughout much of the year.
-Daytime highs can be very hot, but a jacket and hat are often useful in the evenings.
-Temperatures can range from freezing to mid-90’s.
-Layering is a good strategy year- round, and Volunteers should also be prepared for rainy weather.
+All Volunteer communities have some form of communication, whether landline or cell phones, telephone booths, satellite phones, or internet access.
+However, due to the isolation of certain communities or adverse weather conditions, service can be slow or intermittent and may even be inactive for several days.
+Nevertheless, there is always a larger community within a two-hour distance where communication is more reliable.
+In most of central Mexico, especially in mountainous areas, it can be cold in the evening throughout much of the year.
+Daytime highs can be very hot, but a jacket and hat can be useful in the evening.
+Temperatures can range from freezing to the upper 90s.
+Layering is a good strategy year-round, and Volunteers should be prepared for rainy weather.